What Does Your Pee Say About Your Health?

 Small amounts of ketones in the body are normal.
 But high amounts can lead to serious health problems—even death.
 The medical term for ketones in the urine is “ketonuria.”
 So it is important to test for ketones in your urine, especially if you have other symptoms of diabetes such as inexplicable thirst, frequent urination, and unusual levels of hunger and fatigue.

 Some things can provoke a high ketone reading in your pee without diabetes.
 Spikes in ketones can also be caused by excessive exercise.
 Some medicines can bring it on, too.
-Following a very-low-carb diet or a high-fat diet can send ketone levels soaring as well.
+Following a very-low-carb diet or a high-fat diet can elevate ketone levels as well.

 Dark Urine?
 Could Be Dehydration